Guo Jinlong

 Guo Jinlong (郭金龙; born July 1947) is a Chinese politician, who served as the Vice Chairman of the Central Guidance Commission on Building Spiritual Civilization, and was a member of the Politburo of the Chinese Communist Party.
-Between 2008 and 2012 Guo served as the Mayor of Beijing, and Communist Party Secretary of Beijing between 2012 and 2017.
+Between 2008 and 2012 Guo served as the Mayor of Beijing, and Party Secretary of Beijing between 2012 and 2017.
 As the Mayor of Beijing during the 2008 Olympics, Guo served as the executive chairman of the Beijing Organizing Committee for the Olympic Games (BOCOG).

-Before his career in Beijing, Guo served as the Party Secretary of the Tibet Autonomous Region between 2000 and 2004, and Party Secretary of Anhui Province from 2004 to 2007.
+Before his career in Beijing, Guo served as the Party Secretary of the Tibet Autonomous Region between 2000 and 2004, and CCP Committee Secretary of Anhui Province from 2004 to 2007.

 Life and career

-Guo Jinlong was born in Nanjing.
-He graduated from Nanjing University Department of Physics in 1969 and joined the Chinese Communist Party in 1979, and was sent to work as a technician in Zhong County, Sichuan (later made part of Chongqing municipality), at the local water works department.
-He also worked as a sports coach, a propaganda instructor, and head of the county education board, before being promoted to county governor.
-He then worked in the provincial agriculture research office.
-In 1987, he gained his first political office, as deputy party chief of Leshan, then in 1990 he was made party chief of Leshan.
+Sichuan

+Guo Jinlong was born in Nanjing, Jiangsu.
+From 1964 to 1969, he studied at the Physics Department of Nanjing University, majoring in acoustics, and joined the workforce in August 1969.
+From 1970 to 1973, he served as a cadre in the Electricity Unit of the Water and Electricity Bureau of Zhong County, Sichuan Province.
+From 1973 to 1979, he served as a coach in the Physical Culture Committee of Zhong County.
+He joined the Chinese Communist Party (CCP) in April 1979.
+From 1979 to 1980, he served as a theoretical instructor in the Publicity Department of the Zhong County Committee of the CCP.
+In 1980, he served as deputy director of the Bureau of Literature and Education of Zhong County.
+In 1981, he served as director of the Bureau of Culture of Zhong County, Sichuan Province.
+In 1983, he served as deputy secretary of the CCP Zhong County Committee and governor of Zhong County.

+From 1985 to 1987, he served as deputy director of the Rural Policy Research Office of the CCP Sichuan Provincial Committee and deputy director of the Sichuan Rural Economy Committee.
+From 1987 to 1990, he served as deputy secretary of the CCP Leshan Municipal Committee.
+From 1990 to 1992, he served as secretary of the CCP Leshan Municipal Committee.
+From October 1992 to 1993, he served as a standing member of the CCP Sichuan Provincial Committee.
+In 1993, he became the Deputy Secretary of the CCP Sichuan Provincial Committee.

+Tibet

-In December 1993, Guo left Sichuan, where he had worked for over twenty years, and headed to Lhasa to serve as the Deputy Party Secretary of the Tibet Autonomous Region, and was promoted to become the Secretary from 2000 to 2004.
+In December 1993, Guo left Sichuan, where he had worked for over twenty years, and headed to Lhasa to serve as the Deputy Party Secretary of the CCP Tibet Autonomous Region, and was promoted to become the Secretary from 2000 to 2004.
 As the leading official in Tibet at the time, Guo played a leading role in the Qinghai-Tibet Railway project.
+In October 2000, the fifth plenary session of the fifteenth CCP Central Committee held in Beijing, the theme of which was to study the proposals for the Tenth Five-Year Plan, and on October 10, during a group discussion, Guo Jinlong argued for the inclusion of the construction of the Qinghai-Tibet Railway in China's Tenth Five-Year Plan.